hyperledger/besu-docs/docs/Reference/CLI/CLI-Subcommands.md

 Runs a Retesteth-compatible server.
 [Retesteth](https://github.com/ethereum/retesteth/wiki) is a developer tool that can generate and run consensus tests against any Ethereum client running such a server.

-This command accepts the following command line options:
+The command accepts the following command line options:

 * [\--data-path](../CLI-Syntax#data-path)
 * [\--host-whitelist](../CLI-Syntax#host-whitelist)